{about}

 I'm Daina Bouquin.
 By training I'm a librarian and a data scientist, which means I've spent my career thinking about what gets into the record and what the record can actually tell you.
 Both fields are fundamentally about gaps.
 What can be found and what disappears.
 Who gets credited and who gets quietly dropped.
 What the data shows and what it can't see.
 That set of preoccupations is what drives this show.

-My work has moved through library science, astrophysics research infrastructure, and data science, but the thread running through all of it is a fixation on attribution and the hidden infrastructure of knowledge.
+My work has moved through library science, astrophysics research infrastructure, and data science, but the thread running through all of it is a fixation on attribution and hidden knowledge infrastructure.
 Today I work inside the open source software community, surrounded by the people who build and maintain the tools the rest of the world takes for granted.
 That proximity is not incidental to this show.
 These stories are not curiosities to me.
 They are about people I recognize.

 The Format